 |Public Concerns and Complaints|

 This policy provides for two avenues of pursing a complaint, an informal resolution procedure and a formal resolution procedure.
-An individual may utilize this policy to process a complaint about ACBSP, or business programs accredited by ACBSP.
-The Director of Administration shall establish a mechanism for tracking all formal complaints.
-Individuals seeking information regarding the process of complaint resolution may consult with any of the following individuals for advice and assistance.
+An individual may utilize this policy to process a complaint about ACBSP, or business programs accredited by the Accreditation Council for Business Schools and Programs.
+ACBSP has established a mechanism for tracking all formal complaints and individuals seeking information regarding the process of complaint resolution may email the Vice President of Operations.

 Informal Resolution Procedure